 With an annual interest rate of 15%, a payment of S$30,000 will be expected of the borrower yearly.
 Hence, a borrower will be made to forward an interest payment of S$300,000 after 10 years, working with a similar interest rate.

-Rather than the simple interest, most lenders now employ the compound interest method or the interest on interest method, as it is fondly called.
+Rather than the simple interest, most banks now employ the compound interest method or the interest on interest method, as it is fondly called.
 This method is applied to both the principal and the interest, accumulated from previous periods.
-It is assumed by the lender that at the end of the first year, the borrower owes both the principal and interest of that year combined.
-Also, at the end of the second year, the lender assumes that the borrower pays the principal, the previous year’s interest, plus the previous year’s interest on interest.
+It is assumed by the bank that at the end of the first year, the borrower owes both the principal and interest of that year combined.
+Also, at the end of the second year, the bank assumes that the borrower pays the principal, the previous year’s interest, plus the previous year’s interest on interest.

 Unlike the simple interest rate, interest owed in the compound interest method is considered, because they have been charged monthly and accumulated from previous months.